oban-bg/oban/README.md

 `worker`, `state` and insertion time.
 It is configured at the worker or job level using the following options:

 * `:period` — The number of seconds until a job is no longer considered duplicate.
 You should always specify a period, otherwise Oban will default to 60 seconds. `:infinity` can be used to indicate the job be considered a duplicate as long as jobs are retained.

 * `:fields` — The fields to compare when evaluating uniqueness.
-The available fields are `:args`, `:queue` and `:worker`, by default all three are used.
+The available fields are `:args`, `:queue`, `:worker`, and `:meta`.
+By default, fields is set to `[:worker, :queue, :args]`.

-* `:keys` — A specific subset of the `:args` to consider when comparing against historic jobs.
+* `:keys` — A specific subset of the `:args` or `:meta` to consider when comparing against historic jobs.
 This allows a job with multiple key/value pairs in the args to be compared using only a subset of them.

 * `:states` — The job states that are checked for duplicates.
 The available states are `:available`, `:scheduled`, `:executing`, `:retryable`, `:completed`, `:cancelled` and `:discarded`.
 By default all states except for `:discarded` and `:cancelled` are checked, which prevents duplicates even if the previous job has been completed.

 For example, configure a worker to be unique across all fields and states for 60
 seconds: